List of Marvel Comics characters: M: Mole

-Mole is a character appearing in American comic books published by Marvel Comics.
-He was created by Louise Simonson and Terry Shoemaker, and his first appearance was in X-Factor #51 (February 1990).

-Mole was a mole-like member of the Morlocks, many of whom were slaughtered during the events of Mutant Massacre by the Marauders.
+Mole is a mole-like member of the Morlocks, many of whom were slaughtered during the events of Mutant Massacre by the Marauders.
 Mole, along with his friend Chickenwings, left the Morlocks' "Alley" after the Massacre.
 They survived and subsisted as homeless men in the streets of New York City until Sabretooth decided to hunt down the survivors of the Massacre.
 He stalked and attacked the pair and killed Chickenwings, giving Mole enough of a lead to escape using his burrowing ability.

 Mole established a temporary hiding place in the basement of Acme Records.
 An employee, Opal Tanaka, discovered him and felt sympathy for him, allowing him to hide there and bringing him food and clothing.
 Soon after this, Opal began dating Bobby Drake (Iceman).
 Jealous of Opal's interest in Drake, as well as fearing that Drake may be seeking to harm her, Mole followed the two on their date.
 Mole grew angry as he watched Opal and Drake interact and inadvertently disintegrated a portion of a crane which dropped on the two.
 Drake fought back, believing it to be an attack from an evil mutant, but Opal stopped the fight as soon as she recognized Mole.
 The two explained their relationship to Mole.
 Mole felt sorry for himself and returned to the Morlock tunnels, where Sabretooth was waiting for him.

-It was later revealed that Mole survived by tunneling to safety and he later became an inhabitant of Krakoa when it was established as a mutant country.
-After Sabretooth escaped from the Pit of Exile, Mole thought he saw him and got weary.
+It is later revealed that Mole survived his encounter with Sabretooth by tunneling to safety.
+He becomes an inhabitant of Krakoa when it is established as a mutant nation.

 Mole in other media

-Mole makes non-speaking cameo appearances in X-Men: The Animated Series.
+Mole makes non-speaking appearances in X-Men: The Animated Series.

+Marcus Momplaisir

+Marcus Momplaisir is an employee of the Beyond Corporation.
+He helped secure Janine Godbe's release from prison as part of the Beyond Corporation's plans to manipulate Ben Reilly into being loyal to them.

 Mondo

-Mondo is the name of two characters which have appeared in the series Generation X. The first Mondo was a superhero later revealed to be a clone of the supervillain Mondo, who appeared years later.
-The first Mondo debuted in Generation X #3.
+Mondo is the name of two characters which have appeared in the series Generation X. The first Mondo was a superhero and the second Mondo was revealed to be a clone of the supervillain Mondo, who appeared years later.
+The first Mondo debuted in Generation X #3 (November, 1994).